 The assessment panel in Hobart outlined a similar situation.
 While car dependence has decreased in recent times, private cars still represent around 67 per cent of all weekday trips in the Hobart local government area, and this figure rises to 75 per cent when considering Greater Hobart.
 The city's topography, including the river and the mountains, inhibits good public transport options.
-Buses provide the only form of public transportation across the wider Hobart area.
-Available data suggests that a significant number of people walk and ride bicycles once in the city, but access to the city from the outer suburbs is by car.
-On average, around 75 per cent of all weekday trips in Greater Hobart are made by car (either as driver or passenger); around 20 per cent are made on foot; and only 4 per cent are made by public transport (City of Hobart, 2017: 28).
+Buses provide the only form of public transport aptions.
+Buses provide the only form of public transport at a significant number of people walk and ride bicycles once in the city, but access to the city from the outer suburbs is by car.
+On average, around 75 per cent of all weekday trips in Greater Hobart are made by car leither as driver or passenger); around 20 per cent are made on foot; and only 4 per cent are made by public transport (City of Hobart, 2017; 28).
 The assessment panel in Hobart outlined a similar situation.
 While car dependence has decreased in recent times, private cars still represent around 67 per cent of all weekday trips in the Hobart local government area